Oakley Zulu BioZone Pant Review

 Insulation Zones are located on the 3 areas a snowboarder needs them the most: knees, butt and cuffs.
 The pants are rated at 15,000 mm for waterproofing with critically taped seams which means they’re rainproof and waterproof except under high pressure; so moderate rain and average snowfall.
 They’re not completely waterproof and that’s to facilitate the breathability which you want for normal conditions.

 Lastly, the Comfort Zones make up what’s left of the pant.
 The windproofing coupled with the Hydrogauge technology stood up to Eldora Mountain, which locally we call ‘Windora’.
 It’s just one of those mountains that always has wind; kind of like Whiteface in New York always has ice.
-Hydrogauge technology is a protective layer applied to the fabric to keep you dry and protected by acting as a additional barrier to elements.
+Hydrogauge technology is a protective layer applied to the fabric to keep you dry and protected by acting as an additional barrier to elements.
 Hydrogauge allows heat and sweat to escape through evaporation allowing you to stay warm, dry and comfortable.

 Final Thoughts on the Oakley Zulu BioZone Pant

 The Oakley Zulu BioZone pant is comfortable in both fit and warmth.
 In the most basic sense they’re just a good looking pair of pants.
 I had friends over while these were sitting on the couch and they immediately spotted and subsequently were tried on.
 I would recommend for normal riding conditions and for anyone on the east coast because lets be honest, it’s cold there.
 If Snow Camo is not for you (but seriously you should try it out), they also come in Turquoise and Jet Black.
-For more information about these pants and the rest of the BioZone line, check out Oakley’s website.
+For more information about these pants and the rest of the BioZone line, check out www.oakley.com.